Jollywatt/typst-fletcher/README.template.md

 - Add isosceles triangle node shape (#31).
 - Add `fit` and `dir` options to various node shapes to adjust sizing and orientation.
+- Allow more than one consecutive edge to have an implicit end vertex.

 ### 0.4.4